OpenDataology/website/content/en/docs/distributions/gke/deploy/oauth-setup.md

     ```
     * `<CLIENT_ID>` is the OAuth client ID that you copied from the dialog box in
       step four.
 It looks like `XXX.apps.googleusercontent.com`.
-    * Note that the URI is not dependent on the Kubeflow deployment or endpoint.
+    * Note that the URI is not dependent on the OpenDataology deployment or endpoint.
-      Multiple Kubeflow deployments can share the same OAuth client without the
+      Multiple OpenDataology deployments can share the same OAuth client without the
       need to modify the redirect URIs.